History of Hispanic and Latino Americans in the United States: Gaspar de Portolà

 In May 1768, the Spanish Visitor General, José de Gálvez, planned a four-prong expedition to settle Alta California, two by sea and two by land, which Gaspar de Portolà volunteered to command.

-The Portolà land expedition arrived at the site of present-day San Diego on June 29, 1769, where it established the Presidio of San Diego.
-Eager to press on to Monterey Bay, de Portolà and his group, consisting of Juan Crespí, sixty-three leather-jacket soldiers and a hundred mules, headed north on July 14.
+The Portolá land expedition arrived at the site of present-day San Diego on June 29, 1769, where it established the Presidio of San Diego.
+Eager to press on to Monterey Bay, de Portolá and his group, consisting of Juan Crespí, sixty-three leather-jacket soldiers and a hundred mules, headed north on July 14.
 They moved quickly, reaching the present-day sites of Los Angeles on August 2, Santa Monica on August 3, Santa Barbara on August 19, San Simeon on September 13 and the mouth of the Salinas River on Octob.
 Although they were looking for Monterey Bay, the group failed to recognize it when they reached it.

-On October 31, de Portolà's explorers became the first Europeans known to view San Francisco Bay.
+On October 31, de Portolá's explorers became the first Europeans known to view San Francisco Bay.
 Ironically, the Manila Galleons had sailed along this coast for almost 200 years by then.
 The group returned to San Diego in 1770.